 Testing out of Classes – CLEP, DANTES, & More

 Another related benefit related to Tuition Assistance is college placement exams.
-These are tests you can take to test out of college classes and the cost is covered under the Tuition Assitance program.
+These are tests you can take to test out of college classes, and the cost is covered under the Tuition Assistance program.
 They can be a huge time- and money-saver!

 Some examples of placement exams that you can take through the military include CLEP tests, or the College Level Examination Program, and DANTES Exams.
 DANTES is a DoD program, that stands for Defense Activity for Non-Traditional Education Support.

-When I received my degree there was another program called Excelsior exams.
+When I received my degree, there was another program called Excelsior exams.
 The program is still around, but the exams are no longer free for military members.
-They can still be worth taking if it saves you from taking the actual college course.
+They can still be worth taking if they save you from taking the college course.
 Just be sure to look at the CLEP and DANTES options first.

 The tests work like this: you visit your Education and Training Office, sign up to take a test, and if you pass, you can receive college for the course.

-A couple notes – these aren’t accepted by every college, but they are accepted by most community colleges and state schools, and by many private universities.
+A couple of notes: Not every college accepts these exams, but most community colleges, state schools, and many private universities accept them.
 They are also accepted by the Community College of the Air Force, which makes them popular for Airmen who want to receive their Associate’s Degree from the Air Force.

-Before taking these exams, you want to make sure they are accepted by your school, and that they will work toward your degree plan.
-Some schools won’t allow you to test out of classes that are directly related to your major or minor.
-And some schools may only accept these test for elective credits.
-Other schools may have a limit to the number of credit hours you can transfer in, and another limit for how many classes you can test out of.
-I’ll share how I used these test toward my degree in just a few moments.
+Before taking these exams, you want to ensure your school accepts them and that they will work toward your degree plan.
+Some schools won’t allow you to test out of classes directly related to your major or minor.
+And some schools may only accept these tests for elective credits.
+Other schools may have a limit to the number of credit hours you can transfer in and another limit for how many classes you can test out of.
+I’ll share how I used these tests toward my degree in just a few moments.